Frequently Asked Questions

 How long will my sessions last?

-Sessions generally last 50 minutes for individuals, and there is an option of 90 minutes for relationships (when scheduled ahead)
+Sessions generally last 50 minutes, and there is an option of 90 minutes (when scheduled ahead)

 How long will it take until I feel some relief?